 Images that have digitally applied effects (such as montages, double exposures or vignettes) cannot be used in AVA publications or national advertising.

 Additionally, image size and shape are very important.
-Photos should be large file sizes for print (biggest size image setting on your camera, 300 dpi or larger); smaller mobile phone images may be blurry when enlarged.
+Photos should be large file sizes for print (biggest size image setting on your camera or phone, 300 dpi or larger); smaller images may be blurry when enlarged.
 Photos should be standard portrait or landscape since square, panoramic, or custom ratios are more difficult to place within our ads.

-We thought you might want to plan ahead — the following categories can help you organize what shots to schedule for 2019:
+We thought you might want to plan ahead — the following categories can help you organize what shots to schedule for 2022:

-Scenic: Visit our parks, the Willamette River, hiking trails, vineyards, and surrounding rural vistas.
-Find something you think will make someone want to come visit us, and that represents the unique charm of our region.
-Rustic barns, farm- stands, wildflowers, the Willamette Valley with distant snow capped mountains.
+Scenic: Visit our parks, the Willamette River, hiking trails, vineyards and surrounding rural vistas.
+Find something you think will make someone want to come visit us and represents the unique charm of our region.
+Rustic barns, farm stands, wildflowers, the Willamette Valley with distant snow capped mountains.
 Amazing scenic shots are plentiful in our great outdoors.

 Landmarks: What is your landmark when you tell friends to meet you in Albany?
 Is it the Historic Carousel or maybe the clock tower at the Albany Train Station?
 A landmark is unique to Albany and lends itself to the quintessential identity of our city.
 Even an old building with a Victorian painted advertisement on a brick wall or a statue could be a landmark.

 Events: Albany is an event-driven community.
-Think about our parades, our Christmas horse-drawn wagon rides.
-There’s always an event happening monthly—from AKC national dog shows at the Linn County Fair & Expo Center to National Historic Preservation Month, there’s never a shortage of what to do!
+Think about our parades and our Christmas horse-drawn wagon rides.
+AKC national dog shows at the Linn County Expo Center to National Historic Preservation Month, there’s never a shortage of things to do!
 Make sure to check our events calendar and find something fun to photograph (just remember to get people’s permission if you can clearly see their faces).

-Culinary: We live in the proverbial bread-basket of culinary delights: farm-to-table special dinners; farmer’s markets; renowned and award-winning chefs; cozy coffee houses, bakeries; wineries and breweries; German and Hungarian restaurants.
+Culinary: We live in the proverbial bread-basket of culinary delights: farm-to-table special dinners; farmers’ markets; renowned and award-winning chefs; cozy coffee houses and bakeries; wineries and breweries; German and Hungarian restaurants.
 Our city bubbles over with bounty.
 Visit a local restaurant or a unique foodie or drink venue and let people know what delicious rewards await them.
 Attend the farmers’ market and capture the bounty.